igor110055/nino_on_chain/RESEARCH/BLK_TIMES.md

 - Surplus: Three week average > target block time = slow block times
 - Deficit: Three week average < target block time = fast block times

 Furthermore - it's important to note that block time will be herein measured in seconds, not minutes.
-Thus, any surplus / deficit tells users how many seconds the average is above / below the target block time for the Decred network.
+Thus, any surplus / deficit tells users how many seconds the average is above / below the target block time (300 seconds) for the Decred network.
 Without further delay, here is the first look at the Mining Pulse chart:

 [plug dcrbtc chart using lines]